StenlyTU/LFCS-official/stuff/StorageManagement.md

   `mdadm --grow /dev/md0 --raid-devices=2`

   It mark disk as failed and remove it.
-After the size of array must be adjusted
+After that the size of array must be adjusted.

 ***Delete RAID:***

 * Unmount device
 * `mdadm --stop /dev/md0`
-* `mdadm --zero-superblock /dev/sbc2` It clean partition that, after, can be reused
+* `mdadm --zero-superblock /dev/sbc2` -> It cleans the partition that can be resused later.

 References: